EllaBrands/stanDev/User-Interface-Guidelines-for-Developers.md

 ## Recommendations and style guidelines
 - consistent variable names (either ``num_warmup`` and ``num_iter`` or use ``warmup`` and ``iter``, not a mix)
 - at the start of sampling, the (default) config for the chosen sampling algorithm should be displayed with helpful tips for adjustments (perhaps using color? follow clang's color strategy)
-- cache models if possible
+- cache programs if possible

 ## Previous discussion
 - [Stan-3-Unified-Interface](https://github.com/stan-dev/stan/wiki/Stan-3-Unified-Interface)